falkr/ttm4115/pages/prep-communication.md

 This is only a very brief description of HTTP to relate it to the previously described communication topologies and message patterns.
 You have probably already heard about HTTP in other courses.
-Here, we look at it from an application?s perspective.
-If you are interested in more technical details, read for instance on Wikipedia.[^2]
+Here, we look at it from an application's perspective.
+If you are interested in more technical details, read for instance on [Wikipedia](<https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol>).

 HTTP is a request-response message pattern, and uses a client-server topology.
 The server usually provides resources to the client, which can